lib-uoguelph-ca/intro-to-python/_steps/functions.md

     * They can have numbers
 * As we've already seen from the other function documentation, the variables in between the parentheses indicate the input that our function expects to receive.
 * The function definition line must end with a colon.
-* The indentation on the second and third lines is very important!
-In Python, we indent with tab characters, and the python interpreter uses this indentation to determine where our function begins and ends.
+* Just as we did with our loops and if statements, we use indentation to define where the code for our function begins and ends.
 * The last line includes the return keyword.
 Whatever comes after it will be the output of this function.
 This returned value can be captured by assigning it to a variable when calling the function.

 Now that we've got our function defined, let's take it for a spin: